-J.B. is currently in his 15th year as the Head Women's Coach at Regis University in Denver, CO.
-He is also the Co-Director of the Regis Soccer Academy.
+Belzer, the former Head Coach for 24 years at Regis University in Denver, CO.
+He was also the Co-Director of the Regis Soccer Academy.
 In addition to having coached a number of girl's club squads, Belzer has also spent time with several boy's and girl's Olympic Development Program (ODP) teams.
 From 1998 to 2001, Belzer served as the Chair on the NCAA II Midwest Regional Rankings Committee and was the National Chair in 2001.
 Belzer holds both an USC Premier Diploma and a US Soccer National "A" License.
-Belzer enters his 19th season at the helm if Regis University in 2014 with the 10th most wins in NCAA Division II history.
+At Regis University, Belzer is ranked 10th with most wins in NCAA Division II history.
 Coach Belzer has more than 250 wins and guided the Rangers to five consecutive NCAA Division II Tournament appearances from 2008-2012, a first in Regis history.

 Fred Delgado Sr.